iter8-tools/iter8/content/getting-started/canary.md

 This tutorial shows how _iter8_ can be used to perform a canary release by gradually shifting traffic from one version of a microservice to another while evaluating the behavior of the new version.
 Traffic is fully shifted only if the behavior the candidate version meets specified acceptance criteria.

-This tutorial has seven steps, which are meant to be tried in order.
+This tutorial has six steps, which are meant to be tried in order.
 You will learn:

 - how to perform a canary rollout with iter8; and